This post may contain affiliate links. Please read my disclosure policy.

 Then, I add in my fresh cranberries and let it all cook for 8 to 10 minutes.

 Be sure to watch your saucepan especially during this step to make sure that it doesn’t bubble over onto your cooktop.

 I’ve found that eight minutes always works just fine when I make my cranberry sauce, but if you prefer yours just a bit thicker, cooking it another minute or two will do the trick.
 Just remember that it will thicken as it cools.

 The method I use to test the consistency of my cranberry sauce uses my wooden spoon.
 I spoon a bit onto a wooden spoon and then seeing how thick it is when I pour it back into the saucepan.

 Once it has reached the desired consistency, I turn off the heat and stir in most of the fresh orange zest.
 This is optional, but I can’t recommend it enough!

 Make Ahead Instructions

 Even though my cranberry sauce recipe comes together in a jiffy, we all know that holidays can be busy!
 To make your day even easier, you can absolutely make this cranberry sauce ahead of time!

 To make ahead, simply follow the recipe instructions and set aside to cool completely.

 To Refrigerate: Then, you can store in an airtight container in the refrigerator for up to 10 days.

 If frozen, you can thaw in the refrigerator overnight.
-You can serve it cold or reheat and serve if you prefer your cranberry sauce warmed.
+You can serve it cold or reheat and serve if you prefer it warm.
 So easy!

 Here’s my Classic Cranberry Sauce recipe.
 You will love how easy it is to make from scratch and definitely want to add this to your holiday menu!

 Classic Cranberry Sauce